Exiv2/exiv2/README.md

 The library libiconv is a GNU library and we do not recommend using libiconv with Exiv2 when building with Visual Studio.

 Exiv2 includes the file cmake/FindIconv.cmake which contains a guard to prevent CMake from finding libiconv when you build with Visual Studio.
-This was added because of issues reported when Visual Studio attempted to link libconv libraries installed by Cygwin, or MinGW or gnuwin32. [https://github.com/Exiv2/exiv2/issues/1250](https://github.com/Exiv2/exiv2/issues/1250)
+This was added because of issues reported when Visual Studio attempted to link libiconv libraries installed by Cygwin, or MinGW or gnuwin32. [https://github.com/Exiv2/exiv2/issues/1250](https://github.com/Exiv2/exiv2/issues/1250)

 There are build instructions about Visual Studio in libiconv-1.16/INSTALL.window require you to install Cygwin.
 There is an article here about building libiconv with Visual Studio. [https://www.codeproject.com/Articles/302012/How-to-Build-libiconv-with-Microsoft-Visual-Studio](https://www.codeproject.com/Articles/302012/How-to-Build-libiconv-with-Microsoft-Visual-Studio).